commercialhaskell/stack/doc/topics/nix_integration.md

   # Unset by default.
 You cannot set this option if `packages:`
   # is already present and not empty.
   shell-file: shell.nix

   # A list of strings, empty by default.
 Additional options that will be passed
+  # verbatim to the `nix-instantiate` command.
+  #
+  # Since Stack UNRELEASED
+  nix-instantiate-options: []

+  # A list of strings, empty by default.
+Additional options that will be passed
   # verbatim to the `nix-shell` command.